 \subsection{Document-oriented VQA}

-To validate the generalization capability of our model to other document understanding scenarios, we conducted experiments on several benchmark datasets and compared PDF-WuKong with other representative models.
+To validate the strong capability of our model in other document understanding scenarios, we conduct experiments on several public benchmarks.
+It is worth noting that while our primary pipeline utilizes parsed PDF content, PDF-WuKong is natively compatible with non-PDF inputs.
+In the following experiments, we feed the model with page images rather than parsed PDF blocks.
+PDF-WuKong treats each page as a visual block and can directly retrieve the pages containing the evidence.

-First, we evaluated the performance of PDF-WuKong and other open-source models on DocVQA~\cite{Mathew_2021_WACV}, ChartQA~\cite{masry2022chartqa}, and InfoVQA~\cite{Mathew_2022_WACV}, which are all single-page document datasets.
-As shown in Tab.~\ref{docvqa}, our model achieved leading performance compared to other open-source models.
-This demonstrates that PDF-WuKong can effectively handle various types of documents and questions, showcasing its versatility in document-oriented visual question answering tasks.
+First, we evaluate the performance of PDF-WuKong on single-page document datasets~\cite{Mathew_2021_WACV, masry2022chartqa, Mathew_2022_WACV}.
+As shown in Tab.~\ref{docvqa}, our model achieves comparable performance on single-page document understanding.
+This demonstrates that PDF-WuKong can effectively handle various types of documents and questions, showcasing its versatility in document-oriented visual question-answering tasks.

-In addition, we assessed the performance of traditional specialized models and large-scale models on two existing multi-page document QA datasets.
-The experimental results, presented in Tab.~\ref{multipage}, indicate that our model's performance in multi-page document scenarios is comparable to these specialized models and far surpasses the latest document large model, DocOwl2~\cite{hu2024mplugdocowl2}.
-Notably, on complex multi-page document datasets like DUDE~\cite{landeghem2023document}, PDF-WuKong outperforms GPT-4V~\cite{2023gpt4V}.
-This improvement is attributed to our sparse sampler, which effectively filters out useful information from multi-page documents, enabling the model to focus on relevant content.
+In addition, we assess the performance of specialized models and MLLMs on two existing multi-page document QA datasets.
+The results shown in Tab.~\ref{multipage} indicate that our model's performance in multi-page document scenarios is comparable to these specialized models and far surpasses the latest document MLLM DocOwl2~\cite{hu2024mplugdocowl2}.
+Notably, on complex multi-page document datasets like DUDE~\cite{van2023document}, PDF-WuKong outperforms GPT-4V~\cite{2023gpt4V}.
+This improvement is attributed to the sparse sampler, which extracts useful information from multi-page documents, enabling the model to focus on relevant content.

-Furthermore, we conducted zero-shot evaluations on a new long multimodal document understanding benchmark MM-NIAH~\cite{wang2024needle}.
+Furthermore, we conduct zero-shot evaluations on a long multimodal document understanding benchmark MM-NIAH~\cite{wang2024needle}.
 As shown in Tab.~\ref{niah}, our model uses the fewest parameters yet achieves the second-best performance.
-Although InternVL-V1-5-RAG~\cite{wang2024needle} surpasses PDF-WuKong by 2.8\%, it utilizes 36.5 billion more parameters than our model.
-Moreover, as the context length of the multimodal documents increases, the performance of our model remains stable, unlike other models that experience significant declines.
-At a context length of 64K, PDF-WuKong achieves the best results, demonstrating its robustness in handling long-context multimodal inputs.
+Although InternVL-V1.5-RAG surpasses PDF-WuKong by 2.8\%, it utilizes 36.5B more parameters than our model.
+Moreover, as the context length of the multimodal documents increases, the performance of our model remains stable, while that of other models significantly decreases.
+At a context length of 64K, PDF-WuKong even achieves the best performance, demonstrating its robustness in handling long-context multimodal inputs.